 An Astropy developer with commit access to the astropy core repository may check out the bug fix branch and commit and push your fix directly.

-Preferable: You may also make a pull request through GitHub against the bug fix branch rather than against master.
-Normally when making a pull request from a branch on your fork to the astropy core repository, GitHub compares your branch to Astropy’s master.
-If you look on the left-hand side of the pull request page, under “base repo: astropy/astropy” there is a drop-down list labeled “base branch: master”.
+Preferable: You may also make a pull request through GitHub against the bug fix branch rather than against main.
+Normally when making a pull request from a branch on your fork to the astropy core repository, GitHub compares your branch to Astropy’s main.
+If you look on the left-hand side of the pull request page, under “base repo: astropy/astropy” there is a drop-down list labeled “base branch: main”.
 You can click on this drop-down and instead select the bug fix branch (“v1.2.x” for example).
 Then GitHub will instead compare your fix against that branch, and merge into that branch when the PR is accepted.

 Preparing the bug fix branch for release¶